AChezick/Capstone2/README.md

 There are more features which can be extracted from the raw data which might be helpful.
 Specifically aspects of when someone signed up for an event and if they attended.

 #### Models to try
-Since this data is no descriptive black-box models are OK to use.
+Since this data is not descriptive black-box models are OK to use.
 Implementing and optimization a neural network is likely to produce good results.
 Learning how to use XDGBoost is also likely to improve prediction score.